PhilR8/notes/vueconf2023.md

 - Vue 3 upgrade sooner rather than later
   - Vuetify seems ready
-  - let use latch on and use these great tools that ere demonstrated
+  - I wanna use all these cool tools that were demonstrated, and best to get to Vue 3 first
     - VueUse seems especially helpful
   - Want to upgrade to Vue 3 before adding complexity
   - We're well positioned now
   - the longer we wait, the harder it will be
 - Cypress Component Tests -- *We can do them now*
   - Demo made them seem extremely easy to enable if you're on latest version of Cypress
     - We're on the latest Major Version, and should upgrade to latest Minor Version